Leaving an Abusive Relationship with No Money

 5. Visit a lawyer

-- they will attempt to get custody of the children not because they are a better parent but as a way of hurting you
+- They will attempt to get custody of the children not because they are better parents but as a way of hurting you

-- they may try to make out that you are insane and not fit to be a mother/father
+- They may try to make out that you are insane and not fit to be a mother

-- If they have been physically abusing you they may even stoop as low as to say that you hurt yourself to get sympathy or that you got hurt whilst they were defending themselves from your attack.
-Crazy but true!!
+- If they have been physically abusing you, they may even stoop as low as to say that you hurt yourself to get sympathy or that you got hurt while they were defending themselves from your attack.
+Crazy, but true!!

 Ask your divorce attorney how to acquire a restraining order, especially if you are involved with a narcissist who is physically abusive.

-You may need the court order to protect yourself and your children and the protective order will be useful as it will ensure that he/she stays away from you.
+You may need a court order to protect you and your children, and the protective order will be useful as it will ensure that he stays away from you.

 6. Prepare activities for when you go No Contact